Lake Eyre: Natural floods

-When recently flooded, the lake is almost fresh, and native freshwater fish, including bony bream (Nematolosa erebi), the Lake Eyre Basin sub-species of golden perch (Macquaria ambigua) and various small hardyhead species (Craterocephalus spp.) can survive in it.
+1974

+In 1974, the largest recorded historical lake filling in nearly 200 years occurred.
+By July and August of that year, the colour was reported to be as blue as the ocean, and thousands of pelicans and seagulls arrived to feast on the fish brought into the lake by the floods.

+1989

+In 1989 the lake reached a depth of 3.6 m.

+2007

+Torrential rain in January 2007 took about six weeks to reach the lake but only placed a small amount of water into it.

 2009 to 2011

 The 2009 Lake Eyre flood peaked at 1.5 m deep in late May, which is a quarter of its maximum recorded depth of 6 m.
 9 km3 of water crossed the Queensland–South Australian border with most of it coming from massive floods in the Georgina River.
 However, owing to the very low rainfall in the lower reaches of these rivers (contrasting with heavy rainfall in the upper catchments), the greater proportion soaked into the desert or evaporated en route to the lake, leaving less than 4 km3 in the lake, which covered an area of 800 km2, or 12% of the total.
 As the flood did not start filling the lake's deepest point (Belt Bay) until late March, little bird life appeared, preferring instead to nest in the upper reaches of the Lake Eyre Basin, north of Birdsville, where large lakes appeared in January as a result of monsoonal rain.

-The high rainfall in summer 2010 sent flood water into the Diamantina, Georgina and Cooper Creek catchments of the Lake Eyre basin, with the Cooper Creek reaching the lake for the first time since 1990.
+The high rainfall in summer 2010 sent flood water into the Diamantina, Georgina, and Cooper Creek catchments of the Lake Eyre basin, with the Cooper Creek reaching the lake for the first time since 1990.
 The higher rainfall prompted many different birds to migrate back to the area for breeding.

 Heavy local rain in early March 2011 in the Stuart Creek and Warriner catchments filled Lake Eyre South, with Lake Eyre North about 75 per cent covered with water firstly from the Neales and Macumba Rivers, and later from the Warburton River.